ggerganov/llama.cpp/CONTRIBUTING.md

 - Test your changes:
   - Using the commands in the [`tests`](tests) folder.
 For instance, running the `./tests/test-backend-ops` command tests different backend implementations of the GGML library
   - Execute [the full CI locally on your machine](ci/README.md) before publishing
-- If the pull request contains only documentation changes (e.g., updating READMEs, adding new wiki pages), please add `[no ci]` to the commit title.
-This will skip unnecessary CI checks and help reduce build times
 - Please rate the complexity of your PR (i.e. `Review Complexity : Low`, `Review Complexity : Medium`, `Review Complexity : High`).
 This makes it easier for maintainers to triage the PRs.
   - The PR template has a series of review complexity checkboxes `[ ]` that [you can mark as](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/about-task-lists) `[X]` for your conveience